3mk4yl/scrr/README.md

 ---

-## Disclaimer
+## License Note

-These materials are provided for educational and informational purposes.
+While this repository uses the MIT License for distribution, the contents consist primarily of research reports and documents.

+You are free to share and reference these materials with attribution.
-They do not constitute legal, financial, or professional advice.
+Nothing in this repository constitutes legal, financial, or professional advice.